mozilla-l10n/localizer-documentation/src/products/focus/testing_focus.md

 ## Testing with screenshots

-Screenshots are provided by the mobile teams and sent out through Pöntoon notifications.
+Screenshots are provided by the mobile teams and sent out through Pontoon notifications.

 ## Test builds